A Foreign Insurance Company Conducting Insurance Business In Texas

 • Q: Can a foreign insurer use a third-party administrator (TPA) for claims handling in Texas?

-A: Yes, foreign insurers can utilize TPAs, but they must ensure that the TPA complies with all applicable TDI regulations.
+A: Yes, foreign insurers can work with TPAs, but they must see to it that the TPA complies with all applicable TDI regulations.

 • Q: What resources are available to assist foreign insurers with navigating the Texas regulatory landscape?